bcgov/quickstart-openshift/README.md

 - Check Codecov | Code Coverage to grant access
 - Jira cannot be unchecked (I try every time!)

+## Closing Repo-Mountie Issues

+repo-mountie is a BCGov bot that likes to spam us.
+Here are a few issues to expect.

+Lets use common phrasing
+ - Includes examples of inappropriate and preferred phrasing
+ - The default branch should be named `main`
+ - Close the issue

+Add missing topics
+ - Topics improve discoverability
+ - Directions will be included
+ - Close the issue

+## Creating Secrets

 - Add a new environment variable “dev” to the repository through Settings -> Environments, with the following secrets:
     ```